SICTIAM/ozwillo-doc/_includes/2-experiment.md

 ##### HTTPS

-Knowing that sensitive information may be exchanged between Ozwillo and the provider APIs (`client_id`, `access_token`), it is required that communication happens over HTTPS.
+Knowing that sensitive information may be exchanged between the platform and the provider APIs (`client_id`, `access_token`), it is required that communication happens over HTTPS.

 It may occur that your HTTPS configuration is not trusted by the Kernel and thus that some requests are not even sent.
 In this case, please use an SSL report tool to check your configuration or refer to the <a href="https://www.eff.org/https-everywhere/deploying-https" target="_blank">EFF's guide</a>.

 ##### Robustness

 Following the <a href=" https://en.wikipedia.org/wiki/Robustness_principle" target="_blank">robustness principle</a> of Jon Postel, your API endpoints should be prepared to receive more data than expected and described in the documentation.
-It especially enables Ozwillo to add new functionality without breaking backward compatibility.
+It especially enables the platform to add new functionality without breaking backward compatibility.

 Your endpoints must be robust to new parameters or parameters not described in this document (in particular in response bodies and HTTP headers).
 {: .focus .important}